yooouuri/Opencore-Vanilla-Desktop-Guide/config.plist/coffee-lake.md

    * Needed for fixing artefacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
 * **ProtectSecureBoot**: NO
    * Fixes secureboot keys on MacPro5,1 and Insyde firmwares
+* **ProtectUefiServices** NO
+   * This quirk ensures the working of DevirtualiseMmio on Z390 boards.
+   Setting a slide value is not required anymore.
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **SetupVirtualMap**: YES